wp-plugins/tdo-mini-forms/Readme.txt

 * Optionally queue publishing of posts
 * Numerous widgets for your theme, including a list of the top submitters
 * And many more...

-**Version 0.12.7 fixes [a critical bug on windows hosts.](http://thedeadone.net/blog/warning-about-using-tdo-mini-forms-on-windows-hosts/) Please upgrade asap if using a Windows host.**

-**Version 0.12.7 includes support for GeoMashup plugin latest beta, improvements to the widget class (you may need to modify you forms after upgrade), Auto Respond Email can now send a link that users can click and flag the post as verified and a few more bug fixes, such as queuing publishing of approved submissions.**

 == Installation ==